hybox/aws/README.md

 2. Create a [public hosted zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html); the web application will automatically manage DNS entries in this zone.

+3. Create an [S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) to be used for the persistent storage of binary content.

+4. Create an [IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and [give that user permission](https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/) to access the S3 bucket created in the previous step.
+Make sure to capture the new user's API access credentials.

-3. Copy the `params/defaults.json` template to a new environment-specific file, populating the parameter values as appropriate for your environment (and, particularly, the key name and hosted zone created above; the other settings, while insecure, may suffice for development purposes).
+5. Copy the `params/defaults.json` template to a new environment-specific file, populating the parameter values as appropriate for your environment.
 This repo ignores a local file named `params/private.json` where secret params can be set.
+Make sure to set values for at least these parameters (the default settings, while insecure, will work for the other parameters, and should suffice for development purposes):
+   - `KeyName`: the name of the key-pair created in step 1
+   - `PublicZoneName`: the name of the hosted zone created in step 2 (with a trailing period)
+   - `DatabasePassword` and `FcrepoDatabasePassword`: password for Hyku and Fedora DatabaseStorageSize
+   - `FcrepoS3BucketName`: the name of the S3 bucket created in step 3
+   - `FcrepoS3AccessKey` and `FcrepoS3SecretKey`: API credentials for user created in step 4
+   - `SecretKeyBase`: rails key generation base

-4. Create the full application stack:
+6. Create the full application stack:

 ```console
 $ aws --region $AWS_DEFAULT_REGION cloudformation create-stack --stack-name hybox --template-body https://s3.amazonaws.com/hybox-deployment-artifacts/cloudformation/current/templates/stack.json --capabilities CAPABILITY_IAM --parameters file://params/private.json